 Breastfeeding and Breast Surgery

 Are you contemplating Breast Surgery, but concerned about breastfeeding in the future?
 You’re not alone.
-One of the main concerns amongst women considering surgery, is whether or not implants will effect their ability to breastfeed and will their breasts change after pregnancy.
+One of the main concerns amongst women considering surgery is whether or not implants will affect their ability to breastfeed and will their breasts change after pregnancy.

 Which incision site?

 There are 3 common sites around the breasts in which our surgeons prefer to insert breast implants.
 They are: Under the breast crease (inframammary) – The incision is made just under the breast fold.
 This is the most commonly used site as the surgeon has a clearer view when placing the implant and the scar is easily hidden under the breast.
 Armpit (Transaxillary) incision – The incision is made in the crease of the armpit.
 And Nipple (Periareolar) incision – The implant incision is around the underside of the areola where it meets the edge of the breast skin.
 Although Nipple incisions can leave minimal scarring, this type of incision has increased risks of infection and can be the most dangerous in terms of damaging milk ducts, which can leave complications when breastfeeding.

 This is why it is crucial that you do extensive research before your surgery – to ensure you are being operated on by an experienced and qualified Plastic Reconstructive Surgeon.
 The more experienced and qualified your surgeon is, the more likely milk ducts and nerves will not be damaged during surgery.

 If breastfeeding is of utmost importance to you, we do not recommend Nipple (Periareolar) incision.
 In order to minimise complications with breastfeeding, you should opt for an armpit incision or under the breast crease incision (most common).
 Be sure to discuss this with your surgeon fully so that they can adjust their surgical technique to minimise any risks that may affect your ability to breastfeed.